 Instead of a conference, NAPT noted in its message to members that NAPT ACTS! should be thought of as a “home base” offering "more access to ideas and innovations, more flexibility in how you manage your time, and a variety of affordable, cost-effective education, training, and certification options.”

-The streaming service is not limited to NAPT members, but association members will occasionally receive discounted rates and special content, Mike Martin, the executive director for the association, told School Bus Fleet.
+The streaming service is not limited to NAPT members, but association members will occasionally receive discounted rates and special content, Michael Martin, the executive director for the association, told School Bus Fleet.